 open/close all folders

-- Dynasty Warriors has this, with the various weapons becoming bigger and more decorated as they're acquired.
+- The Dynasty Warriors franchise has this, with the various weapons becoming bigger and more decorated as they're acquired.
 Good luck finding all of them!

-- Samurai Warriors follows a similar concept: the stronger the weapon, the more elaborate it will be.
+- Samurai Warriors follows a similar concept: the stronger the weapon, the more elaborate it will look.

 - And again with Sengoku Basara, which however subverts this in some cases with Yoshihiro (his giant sword becomes an equally big spiked club then an axe), Musashi (his Oar&Bokuto combo becomes a pair of plain katana) and Sasuke (from three-bladed Fuuma Shuriken to circular chainsaw-like blades.)
 Dulcis in Fundo, some weapons (expecially in the first game) turns out to fit the Joke Item category.